quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Compression Process Overview

-Like HPACK, QPACK uses two tables for associating header fields to indices.
-The static table ({{header-table-static}}) is predefined and contains common header fields (some of them with an empty value).
-The dynamic table ({{header-table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index header fields in the encoded header lists.
+Like HPACK, QPACK uses two tables for associating field lines ("headers") to indices.
+The static table ({{header-table-static}}) is predefined and contains common header field lines (some of them with an empty value).
+The dynamic table ({{header-table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index both header and trailer field lines in the encoded field sections.

 QPACK defines unidirectional streams for sending instructions from encoder to decoder and vice versa.

 ## Encoder

-An encoder converts a header list into a header block by emitting either an indexed or a literal representation for each header field in the list; see
+An encoder converts a header or trailer field section into a series of representations by emitting either an indexed or a literal representation for each field line in the list; see {{field-line-representations}}.
-{{header-block-representations}}.
 Indexed representations achieve high compression by replacing the literal name and possibly the value with an index to either the static or dynamic table.
 References to the static table and literal representations do not require any dynamic state and never risk head-of-line blocking.
 References to the dynamic table risk head-of-line blocking if the encoder has not received an acknowledgement indicating the entry is available at the decoder.

-An encoder MAY insert any entry in the dynamic table it chooses; it is not limited to header fields it is compressing.
+An encoder MAY insert any entry in the dynamic table it chooses; it is not limited to field lines it is compressing.

-QPACK preserves the ordering of header fields within each header list.
-An encoder MUST emit header field representations in the order they appear in the input header list.
+QPACK preserves the ordering of field lines within each field section.
+An encoder MUST emit field representations in the order they appear in the input field section.

 QPACK is designed to contain the more complex state tracking to the encoder, while the decoder is relatively simple.